 4.25 If the application is made by one or only some of the merger parties, the applicant(s) must give written notification to all the other merger parties that the application has been made.
 The written notification to these parties must be given within 2 working days from the date on which the application is submitted to CCCS and a copy of the written notification must be provided to CCCS (on the same day that the application is submitted if written notice was given prior to that, or otherwise within 2 working days of the submission of the application).
-If the applicant is unable, despite the exercise of due diligence, to contact the other merger parties, CCCS may require the applicant to notify the other merger parties in such mode and manner as may be specified, e.g. by publishing the notice25.
+If the applicant is unable, despite the exercise of due diligence, to contact the other merger parties in such mode and manner as may be specified, e.g. by publishing the notice.